SkyRockMoon/jb-kick-tires/_sources/02_setup.md

 1. Clean up with `rm ~/projects/newfile.txt`

 #### Install latex libraries
 These libraries are used when building a pdf.
-Install them with this extra long command:
+Install them with this 'one-liner':

     sudo apt-get install texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended texlive-fonts-extra texlive-xetex latexmk